By Paula Fisher

 Importantly the onus is on the employer to prove that they have communicated this and to show that the worker was able to take annual leave.
 Any communication to the worker must also confirm that untaken leave will be lost if not taken.

-Therefore, to be able to rely on the ‘use it or lose it’ principle, you need to have in place clear procedures for communicating to employee and accurate records of outstanding holiday.
+Therefore, to be able to rely on the ‘use it or lose it’ rule, you need to have in place clear procedures for communicating to employee and accurate records of outstanding holiday.

 It can be extremely difficult and time consuming to keep tabs on holidays and communications if you use a manual system.
 Using YourHR.space will save time and allow you to keep track of holiday easily; and where appropriate allow you to rely on the use it or lose it principle.